 Why Dream Challenges?
 What would you say to people thinking to take up a Dream Challenge?

 They really do allow you to take on a Dream Challenge (Cheesy!).
 You only have to look at how many repeat customers they get to see that people love the experiences that DC make available.
 DC set up challenges and experiences that people may never get to do on their own.
-Add in the fact that a vast amount of the clients are raising funds for invaluable causes and you get incredibly important and emotional challenges.
+Add in the fact that a vast number of clients are raising funds for invaluable causes and you get incredibly important and emotional challenges.

-I can honestly say, I have met some of the most amazing people, both crew and clients, through DC events, people I consider friends.
+I can honestly say I have met some of the most amazing people, both crew and clients, through DC events, people I consider friends.